 Even if a customer agrees to leave a review, life happens.
 The customer might forget.
 Don't be discouraged.
 Follow up 5-7 days later and see if you can get the customer to leave that review right then and there.

 Don't just barrel right into the request for a review.
 Remember, five-star customer service comes first.
-Starting with an open-ended question is a great way to grow customer trust.
-For example:
+Starting with an open-ended question is a great way to

 "Were you satisfied with our service?"

 "Can I answer any questions about the product?"